Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Cooling optimization

 to minimize the $n_c^{(0)}$ as

-More importantly, our scheme that enhances mechanical cooling is based on Kerr nonlinearity in YIG driven by two-tone microwave. utilizing the parameters $\bar{n}_\beta$ and $m$ in Eq.~\eqref{eq:NandM} with \eqref{eq:r}, we rewrite the second term of Eq.~\eqref{eq:n_c} as \begin{widetext}
+In our scheme, the cooling enhancement stems from Kerr nonlinearity and proper optimization.
+Utilizing the parameters $\bar{n}_\beta$ and $m$ in Eq.~\eqref{eq:NandM} with Eq.~\eqref{eq:r}, we rewrite the second term in Eq.~\eqref{eq:n_c approx} as \begin{widetext}